HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics

 \paragraph{Qualitative results.}

-Figure~\ref{fig:mcq_qualitative} shows examples most of the models struggled in each category.
+\cref{fig:mcq_qualitative} shows examples where most models struggled in each category.
 Major failure cases include (i) confusing nearby objects or hand sides (ii) failing to capture the spatial relationship between hand-object or object-object pairs (iii) missing motion of objects or hands, (iv) failing to capture the structural or state changes of the hands or objects themselves.
 These results suggest that existing models tend to rely on superficial context cues, often missing subtle yet crucial local interactions, movements, and structural changes in the scene.

 \paragraph{Effects of input frame rate and resolution.} We changed the number of input frames for mPLUG-Owl3 and Gemini-2.5-Pro while keeping the resolution at 384$\times$384 and 480$\times$854, respectively, and varied both the number of input frames and resolutions for Qwen2.5-VL.

-As shown in Figure~\ref{fig:frame_number_resolution}, increasing both the number of input frames and spatial resolution enhanced performance, with the most consistent gains from increased frame counts observed for \textbf{Gemini-2.5-Pro}. \textbf{Qwen2.5-VL-7B consistently benefited from both higher frame counts and resolutions, particularly in \textbf{Action} and \textbf{Objects}. \textbf{Location} benefited from higher resolution only under small number of input frames, whereas improvement is relatively limited for \textbf{Process} remain limited.
+As shown in \cref{fig:frame_number_resolution}, increasing both the number of input frames and spatial resolution enhanced performance, with the most consistent gains from increased frame counts observed for \textbf{Gemini-2.5-Pro}. \textbf{Qwen2.5-VL-7B} also benefited from both higher frame counts and resolutions, particularly in \textbf{Action} and \textbf{Objects}. \textbf{Location} benefited from higher resolution only under a small number of input frames, whereas improvements for \textbf{Process} remain limited.
 In contrast, \textbf{mPLUG-Owl3-8B} saturates beyond 8 frames across all categories except \textbf{Objects}.

 \paragraph{Error analysis over spatiotemporal resolutions.} We statistically analyze the underlying causes of recognition errors to better understand the limitations of current video models.
 By comparing the incorrect options with the correct ones for each question, we categorize the errors into four types: (i) \textbf{Class / Side Confusion}, (ii) \textbf{Interaction / Spatial Relationship Error}, (iii) \textbf{Motion Error}, and (iv) \textbf{Structural Change Error}.
 Each distractor may correspond to one or more error types.
 We annotated the above error types using GPT-4o for all categories except \textbf{Objects}.
 The error rate for each model was computed per error type, where the rate for type $X$ is calculated by $\frac{\#\text{questions where the model selected an option of } X}{\#\text{questions containing an option of } X}$.